Can you eat raw asparagus

 Not only does it taste good, but you can feel much better about eating your veggies.

 Can you eat raw asparagus?
-Asparagus are low calorie greens (only 15 per ½ cup raw).
+Asparagus is low-calorie greens (only 15 per ½ cup raw).
 The unusual properties of asparagus nutrition make them one of the most perfect foods available.
 Only six spears of asparagus contain a fantastic 135 micrograms of folic acid, a half of the Recommended Daily Allowance for this mineral.
-These same six spears also are high in fiber, Potassium, Calcium, Folate and vitamins A, C and K. It also contains, smaller amounts of B vitamins and vitamin E. More asparagus health benefits are that it contains a high amount of the phyto-chemical and powerful antioxidant glutathione.
+These same six spears also are high in fiber, Potassium, Calcium, Folate and vitamins A, C and K. It also contains, smaller amounts of B vitamins and vitamin E. More asparagus health benefits are that it contains a high amount of the phytochemical and powerful antioxidant glutathione.
 Although the body naturally manufactures the antioxidant glutathione, the supply decreases with age.
 Boosting your intake of glutathione is essential for helping all of the other antioxidants in your body to be effective.
-This is what make glutathione called the master antioxidant.
+This is what makes glutathione called the master antioxidant.